ffont/source/README.md

 ## How it works

 SOURCE is composed of a number of software processes that run on a hardware solution based on a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/), the [Elk Pi](https://elk.audio/extended-dev-kit) hat for the Raspberry Pi (which provides low-latency multi-channel audio I/O), and the [Elk BLACKBOARD](https://elk.audio/blackboard) controller board (which provides the user interface elements including buttons, faders, a display, and the audio I/O connectors).
 All software processes run under [Elk Audio OS](https://elk.audio/audio-os), an operative system optimized for low-latency and real-time audio systems.
 The core of SOURCE is the *sampler engine* which is implemented as a VST plugin and is run by the *sushi* process (a plugin host bundled with Elk Audio OS).
 The communication with the sensors of the controller board is carried out by the *sensei* process, which is also part of the Elk Audio OS distribution.
-Finally, a *glue app* is responsible for connecting all the sub-systems together (mostly via Open Sound Control), controlling the state of the user interface, exposing an HTTP endopoint that offers a complementary user interface, and, most importantly, communicating with Freesound to search and download sounds.
+Finally, a *glue app* is responsible for connecting all the sub-systems together (mostly via Open Sound Control/Websockets), controlling the state of the user interface, exposing an HTTP endopoint that offers a complementary user interface, and, most importantly, communicating with Freesound to search and download sounds.
 Below there is a block diagram including all the aforementioned software processes and hardware elements.

 <p align="center">
 <img src="docs/SOURCE-main-diagram.png" width="400" />